Dancan254/StockTradingSimulation/README.md

 ## Overview

-The **Stock Market Simulation** is a multithreaded Java program that simulates a stock market where traders buy and sell shares in real-time.
+The **Stock Market Simulation** is a multithreaded Java program that simulates a stock market where traders buy and sell shares.
 The project demonstrates advanced Java concepts such as concurrency, thread pools, and scheduled tasks.

 ## Features